 Plan your Travel

-ALL travelers, including U.S. Citizens, attempting to enter the U.S. MUST have a negative COVID-19 viral test or documentation of recovery within 3 days of departure of their U.S.-bound flight.
+All air passengers, regardless of vaccination status, must show a negative COVID-19 test taken no more than 1 day before travel to the United States.
 You will NOT be allowed onto your return flight without presenting negative test results.
 Know the rules before you travel.

 - Before booking your trip, check for international travel advisories and destination-specific COVID-19 risk.
 Refer to individual state, territorial, tribal, and local government websites for domestic travel advisories and information about quarantine or other restrictions.